-A contingent liability is not recognised but is disclosed in the .
+A contingent liability is not recognised but is disclosed in the notes to the consolidated financial statements.
 When a change in the probability of an outflow occurs so that outflow is probable, they will then be recognised as a provision.